Service Details

 For details of Saint’s Days and other special services please see the Parish Magazine, Church notice boards, Weekly notices and elsewhere on this website.

-We are happy to take Communion to those who are house bound.
+We are happy to take Communion to those who are housebound.
 Please contact Revd.
 Silke on (01580) 891258.